Comcast beats forecasts due to high-speed internet business

 Comcast offset its declining pay-TV business by adding high-speed internet customers, helping the US cable giant beat forecasts for profits and revenues for the fourth quarter.

-This helped power a beat on quarterly profits and sales.
-Excluding the impact of a one-time tax benefit that had lifted results in the year-ago quarter, Comcast made adjusted earnings of 64 cents a share on revenue of $27.8 billion (€24.5 million ) in the fourth quarter.
+Excluding the impact of a one-time tax benefit that had lifted results in the year-ago quarter, Comcast made adjusted earnings of 64 cents a share on revenue of $27.8 billion (€24.5 million) in the fourth quarter.
 Wall Street analysts were looking for 62 cents a share on $27.6 billion in sales.

 The Philadelphia-based company lost another 29,000 video customers in the three months ending in December.
 For the full year, Comcast bled 370,000 cable TV subscribers, an acceleration from 2017, when it had lost 151,000.